MLTX Investors Have Opportunity to Lead MoonLake Immunotherapeutics Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: New York, N.Y., November 12, 2025.
-Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of MoonLake Immunotherapeutics (NASDAQ: MLTX) between March 10, 2024 and September 29, 2025, both dates inclusive (the "Class Period"), of the important December 15, 2025 lead plaintiff deadline.
+NEW YORK, Nov.
+17, 2025 /PRNewswire/ -- Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of MoonLake Immunotherapeutics (NASDAQ: MLTX) between March 10, 2024 and September 29, 2025, both dates inclusive (the "Class Period"), of the important December 15, 2025 lead plaintiff deadline.

 So what: If you purchased MoonLake common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.